- Search The Registry

 - My Account

 George Dawson was born on this date in 1898.
-He was an African American author and laborer and one of the oldest men in America to learn to read and write a book.
+He was a Black author and laborer and one of the oldest men in America to learn to read and write a book.

 The grandson of a slave, Dawson was born in a log cabin in Marshall, Texas, the oldest of five children.
 The family lived in a three-room cabin, with an outhouse out back and a small barn.
 He started working full time for his father when he was just four, hauling water from the well, working the cotton fields, hand-combing the cotton, and feeding the family's few chickens and lone mule.
 School was not an option.